 A clear majority of the UK public think that Reform UK is a far-right party.
 A poll conducted for HOPE not hate of 7,000 people found that 60% of the public view Reform UK as a “far-right populist party”. (p27 state of hate report https://hopenothate.org.uk/state-of-hate-2025/)

-Key Themes of Far-Right Politics and How They Apply to Reform UK
+Key Themes of Far-Right Politics

 - Thrive on division: instead of offering real solutions, far-right parties fuel anger and resentment, undermining trust in democracy, targeting vulnerable communities, and positioning themselves as the only ones who “tell the truth.”

-- Racist and Xenophobic Rhetoric: Far-right movements often use rhetoric that targets ethnic minorities, immigrants, and other marginalized groups.
+- Racist and xenophobic rhetoric: Far-right movements often use rhetoric that targets ethnic minorities, immigrants, and other marginalized groups.
 Reform UK, led by Nigel Farage, has been described as engaging in this kind of discourse, particularly focusing on asylum seekers and Muslims.

-- Populism and Elite Conspiracy: A hallmark of the far-right is a populist rhetoric that frames political elites as corrupt or as enemies of “the people.”
+- Highlight Populism and the Elite Conspiracy: A hallmark of the far-right is a populist rhetoric that frames political elites as corrupt or as enemies of “the people.”
 Farage frequently portrays himself as fighting for ordinary citizens against a powerful, corrupt elite, fostering division and mistrust in democratic institutions.

 Far-Right vs. Fascism